SAP-X2C: Optimally-Simple Two-Component Relativistic Hamiltonian With Size-Intensive Picture Change: Formalism

 \subsection{SAP-X2C}

 The original definition of Superposition of Atomic Potentials\cite{KAS:lehtola:2019:JCTC} expressed the contribution from atom $A$ as:

-where $r_A = |\mathbf{r} - \mathbf{R}_A|$, and the effective nuclear charge function $Z^{\text{eff}}_A$ is defined on a fixed radial grid.
+where $r_A = |\mathbf{r} - \mathbf{R}_A|$, and the effective nuclear charge function $Z^{\text{eff}}_A$ is defined on a fixed radial grid by fitting to the reference potentials.
+Although the atomic potentials in SAP are local, they inherit the local description of exchange and correlation effects from the reference potential used for the fitting.
 Ref. \citenum{KAS:lehtola:2020:JCPa} replaced the original prescription by a combination of the bare nuclear potential and the contribution due to the screening of the bare nucleus by other electrons:

 Matrix elements over SAP in this form can be computed straightforwardly in any electronic structure package:

 where $V_{\mu\nu}$ are the matrix elements of the nuclear Coulomb potential, and the screening contribution $V^{\text{e}}_{\mu\nu}$ consists of three-center two-electron integrals over contracted s-type Gaussian functions $\theta_{A}$: